yangml103/finra_scraping_project/README.md

 4) the outputs are saved to file name specified in OUTPUT_DIR

-5) Currently there are 3 programs that you can use to process the monthly data - you can group by MPID, or by Issue Name or by Top 10 Issue Names PER MONTH
+5) Currently there are 5 programs that you can use to process the data

 NOTE: